Gibbs Free Energy Calculator

 This Gibbs free energy calculator is just perfect if you're looking for a tool that estimates whether or not a reaction can happen spontaneously.
 The Gibbs free energy equation, A.K.A. the delta G equation, combines the enthalpy vs. entropy relation.

 The upcoming paragraphs tell you how to calculate Gibbs free energy, provide the Gibbs free energy units, and give the uses of this delta G calculator.
+To check the phase rule, use our Gibbs' phase rule calculator.

 Gibbs free energy

 What is Gibbs energy?
-In equations it is known as G, and it's a combination of enthalpy and entropy.
-The sign in front of Gibbs free energy indicates the direction of the chemical reaction, as long as two conditions are met:
+In equations, it is known as G, and it's a combination of enthalpy and entropy.
+The sign in front of Gibbs free energy indicates the direction of the chemical reaction as long as two conditions are met:

 - Constant temperature; and